raspberrypilearning/Pedagogy-Quick-Reads/02 - Worked Examples/readme.md

 * Include sub-goal labelling to highlight structure and common programming ‘patterns’
-* Present relevant information in an integrated manner Combine multiple modes of delivery,such as visual and aural explanations
+* Present relevant information in an integrated manner
+* Combine multiple modes of delivery, such as visual and aural explanations
-* May only be partial and require learners to complete them as partof exploration
+* May only be partial and require learners to complete them as part of exploration

 #### In a learning sequence: